NCEAS/eml/docs/eml-semantic-annotation-primer.md

 #### Example 4: `annotations` element annotation

-All the annotations for a resource can be group together under an `annotations` element.
+All the annotations for a resource can be grouped together under an `annotations` element.
 If you use this construct, each annotation must have its subject specifically identified with a `references` attribute that points to the subject's id.
-The group of annotations must be placed TO DO< WHERE IN DOC?
+The group of annotations must be placed TO DO< WHERE IN DOC? [[MPS: I don't know the answer to this.
+Is there an XML/EML expert in the house?!!!]]

 Example 4 contains 3 different annotations.

 In the first, the subject is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
 Its annotation components are analogous to Example 2 above, again referencing terms in [IAO](#iao) and [ENVO](#envo).
 The semantic statement can be read as

 -  "the dataTable with the `id` 'CDR-biodiv-table' is about grassland biome(s)".